Guntur railway division

-Guntur railway division is one of the six divisions of the South Coast Railway zone of Indian Railways.
+Guntur railway division is one of the four divisions of the South Coast Railway zone (SCoR) of Indian Railways.
 The division was sanctioned in 1995–96 and was fully operational on 1 April 2003, with its headquarters at Guntur.
 The Rail Vikas Bhavan in Pattabhipuram area of Guntur, serves as the office of Divisional Railway Manager.
 The present divisional manager is M. Ramakrishna.